Table of Contents

 Lowenstein Jensen (LJ) Media Preparation

-Sterility check of Lowenstein Jensen (LJ) Media
+Method of Use of Lowenstein Jensen (LJ) Media

 Result Interpretation of Lowenstein Jensen (LJ) Media